UPDATED in July 2020 with the latest instruction set.

+Are you looking for a Kubernetes solution to run on your Mac?
 MicroK8s is a lightweight, pure upstream distribution of Kubernetes developed by Canonical.
 It’s a compact Linux snap that installs a single-node Kubernetes cluster alongside carefully selected add-ons on Linux, Windows and macOS.
-Although MicroK8s was originally built for Linux, Kubernetes on Mac works natively with MicroK8s, using an Ubuntu VM.
+Although MicroK8s was originally built for Linux, Kubernetes on Mac works natively with MicroK8s, using an Ubuntu virtual machine (VM).

-MicroK8s installs a single-node Kubernetes by default, can also be used as a multi-node cluster and has a low resource footprint.
-This gives teams the flexibility to develop and test their cloud-native applications, build CI-CD pipelines, develop AI/ML models or embed upgradeable Kubernetes in IoT and edge appliances.
+MicroK8s has a low resource footprint and can be used as a single-node Kubernetes or as a multi-node cluster.
+This allows teams to develop and test their cloud-native applications, build CI-CD pipelines, develop AI/ML models or embed an auto-upgradeable Kubernetes in IoT and edge appliances.

 Kubernetes on Mac set up steps

 The following steps are required to download MicroK8s on macOS and set up the necessary add-ons to access the MicroK8s dashboard.

 If you don’t have the brew command you can get it from the Homebrew website.